-The time has come to admit that material science has so far failed in its attempt to uncover a satisfactory account of the origin of first life.
-But there remains an overwhelming resistance towards admitting science’s failure in describing the origin of the genetic code, the origin of biological complexity, the origin of biodiversity, and the origin of consciousness; and to stop pretending that it has.
-There are two possibilities for the future: either physical science will one day be able to account for all the secrets of life, or it will not.
-For those who believe in – or know of – any kind of spiritual existence, whether it be God, an afterlife, reincarnation, an eternal soul, or just some kind of cosmic consciousness or purpose, the materialistic dream of one day understanding all phenomena and experiences in mechanistic terms must be a delusory ambition: science could never fully explain ‘everything’.
+It is generally accepted that material science has so far failed in its attempt to uncover a satisfactory account of the origin of first life.
+But there remains an overwhelming resistance towards admitting science’s failure in describing the origin of the genetic code, the origin of biological complexity, the origin of higher rank biodiversity, and the origin of conscious mind.
+A commonly held conviction that physical science can and will explain all these things has misled many into believing that it actually has.
+Yet for those who believe in – or know of – any kind of spiritual existence, whether it be God, an afterlife, reincarnation, an eternal soul, or just some kind of impersonal cosmic consciousness or purpose, the materialistic dream of one day understanding all phenomena and experiences in mechanistic terms must be a delusory ambition.

 Proponents of intelligent design and progressive creation (and to some extent natural teleology and vitalism), do not today believe that every specie was created out of thin air, never subsequently to undergo any change at all.
 Rather, there was a long developmental history to life brought about by both material and transcendent forces working together.
 This is what Alfred Russel Wallace (cofounder of the theory of natural selection) believed, and what I am now rejuvenating as the Creationary Synthesis.
 The founding principle of the creationary synthesis is the perception that reality consists of both material and immaterial existence, so that the origins of all existence could not be accounted for by material cause and effect alone.
 It is not a scientific theory; it is a philosophical approach that recognises the limitations of the scientific method.
 The synthesis therefore emerges from a two-pronged argument, firstly in challenging the potency of the Darwinian model, and secondly in asserting that no purely materialistic explanation of life’s origins is possible in any case.
 To those with an open-minded disposition and a high regard for humility, it offers a solution to the entrenched warfare between evolutionists and creationists.

 The Evolutionary World View